Sign and Relevance Learning: Results

-As mentioned above, there is a greater significance associated with the first hidden layer where the organism learns to assign importance to the sensory inputs received from the environment.
-Figure~\ref{fig:greyscale} displays the final weight distributions in the first hidden layer for the trials previously discussed in Figures~\ref{fig:e5error} and~\ref{fig:weights}.
-There are 240 predictive input signals and 13 neurons in the first hidden layer, making a $240$ by $13$ matrix of weights.
-The values in this matrix are normalised to $[0, 1]$ and are assigned shades of grey, white white corresponding to $0$ and to black to $1$, creating an image of weight distribution.
-Common observations amongst the three learning paradigms are: 1) the 8 rows of predictors (see Figure~\ref{fig:1_robot}) are appropriately classified into recognisable blocks, 2) within each block there is a gradient where outermost columns of predictors (see Figure~\ref{fig:1_robot}) are assigned a higher value producing a sharper steering and, 3) this gradient is more predominant for rows of predictors closer to the robot (rightmost blocks).
-However, a comparison of the trials reveals a more assured and well defined gradient for \ac{SaR} learning (C) than local propagation (B) and that of the \ac{GDM} (A).
+As mentioned previously, the first hidden layer holds greater significance as it is where the organism learns to assign importance to the sensory inputs it receives from the environment.
+In Figure~\ref{fig:fig9SAR_grey}, the final weight distributions in the first hidden layer for the trials previously discussed in Figures~\ref{fig:fig5SAR_result5e} and~\ref{fig:fig8SAR_weights} are displayed.
+This layer comprises 240 predictive input signals and 13 neurons, resulting in a weight matrix of size $240$ by $13$.
+The values in this matrix are normalised within the range of $[0, 1]$ and are represented by a grey scale, with white corresponding to $0$ and black to $1$.
+This creates an image of the weight distribution.

-The trials presented in Figure~\ref{fig:e5error} were repeated $10$ times to demonstrate the reproducibility of the results.
-Figure~\ref{fig:statBox} A and B display the total error integral and the time taken to reach the success state for trials with \ac{GDM}, local propagation and \ac{SaR} learning.
-In support of the results produced in Figure~\ref{fig:e5error}, it can be concluded that \ac{SaR} consistently provides a faster learning with smaller error accumulation.
-Additional trials were carried out with local propagation and \ac{SaR} with learning rates of $\eta = \{e^{-5},e^{-4},e^{-3},e^{-2},e^{-1}\}$; Figure~\ref{fig:reproBox} shows the result of these experiments.
-Conceivably, \ac{SaR} learning performs faster with smaller error accumulation.
+Common observations among the two learning paradigms are that 1) the eight rows of predictors (as shown in Figure~\ref{fig:fig4SAR_robot}) are appropriately classified into recognisable blocks.
+2) Each block contains a gradient where the outermost columns of predictors (as seen in Figure~\ref{fig:fig4SAR_robot}) are assigned a higher value, resulting in sharper steering.
+3) This gradient is more pronounced for rows of predictors closer to the robot, particularly the rightmost blocks.
+However, a comparison of the trials reveals a more confident and well-defined gradient for \ac{SaR} learning in panel A, as opposed to the \ac{GDM} in panel B.